 If I was looking solely for a VPN and nothing else, I’d probably still go for ExpressVPN or one of our other travel VPN recommendations.
-As a perfectly-good VPN that comes bundled in with all of the app’s other features, however, Speedify is very hard to beat.
+As a decent VPN that comes bundled in with all of the app’s other features, however, Speedify is hard to beat.

 So How Well Does Speedify Work?

 So this all sounds good on paper, but how well does it actually work in practice?

 Speedify is available for macOS, Windows, Linux, Android, and iOS, and looks very similar across platforms.
 I did my testing on a Windows 10 laptop and a phone running Android 10, and the app installed in a few seconds on both.

 On the phone, Speedify picked up both the Wi-Fi and cell network automatically, setting the Wi-Fi as the primary connection and the cell network as secondary.
 I set a daily data limit on the cell connection, and started testing.

 After running a couple of speed tests to make sure everything was working as expected, I fired up an HD YouTube video while connected to the Wi-Fi.
 Thirty seconds in I turned off the Wi-Fi entirely, and… it didn’t miss a beat.
 Speedify switched over to the secondary connection automatically, the video kept streaming, and everything continued as normal.